ajworkshere/foryou.raghavi/README.md

                     <p class="hero-subtitle">I spent a whole night learning coding because you deserve something extraordinary</p>

                     <div class="confession-box">
-                        <p style="font-size: 1.3rem; color: #333; margin-bottom: 0;">Hi Raghavi, I know this might seem unconventional, but I wanted to create something special that shows you exactly how I feel and how much effort I'm willing to put in for someone as amazing as you.</p>
+                        <p>Hi Raghavi, I know this might seem unconventional, but I wanted to create something special that shows you exactly how I feel and how much effort I'm willing to put in for someone as amazing as you.</p>
                     </div>

                     <p>I could have just walked up to you and asked you out with a simple "Hey, want to grab coffee?"
 But you're not just anyone, Raghavi.
 You're someone who deserves to know that when I like someone, I don't do things halfway.</p>